moralesresearch/kernel/Documentation/admin-guide/README.rst

 .. _readme:

-Linux kernel release 5.x <http://kernel.org/>
+MR-Sun Kernel release 2.2.x
 =============================================

-These are the release notes for Linux version 5.
+These are the release notes for SUN Kernel version 2.
 Read them carefully, as they tell you what this is all about, explain how to install the kernel, and what to do if something goes wrong.